-‘People just didn’t care’: How the Ruby Princess cruise ship became a death trap
+‘People just didn’t care’: How the Ruby Princess cruise ship became a deathtrap

 The Ruby Princess arrived back in Sydney on March 19, three days early.
 Passengers were told they would be screened by state health officials, Hunt said.
 Instead, they were given a leaflet explaining how to isolate themselves for two weeks.

-Many couldn’t return home right away.
+Many could not return home right away.
 About one-third were from the United States or Europe.
-Ryder and her family spent two days in a hotel, and then took a five-hour commercial flight to Perth.
+Ryder and her family spent two days in a hotel and then took a five-hour commercial flight to Perth.

 It took five days after disembarking for the first passenger to die.
-Another who followed was 75-year-old Karla Lake, whose husband Graeme Lake accused Carnival of allowing passengers to believe they weren’t at risk.
+Another who followed was 75-year-old Karla Lake, whose husband, Graeme Lake, accused Carnival of allowing passengers to believe they were not at risk.

 “They made a point of not letting anyone know at all that anyone was sick,” he told Australia’s Seven television network.
 “Good as gold, we thought it’s fine.”

 Events on the Ruby Princess have blighted Australia’s otherwise effective response to the pandemic.
-Some 50 people have died, out of a population of 25 million, and known infections are growing at less than 2 percent a day.
+About 50 people have died, out of a population of 25 million, and known infections are growing at less than 2 percent a day.

-Federal and state authorities have traded blame over clearing the Ruby Princess to disembark.
-The final decision was made by the Australian Border Force, which said it acted on advice from the New South Wales state health department, which decided passengers could be let off before tests from 13 sick people were completed.
+Federal and state authorities have traded blame over clearing the Ruby Princess to disembark passengers.
+The final decision was made by the Australian Border Force; it said it acted on advice from the New South Wales state health department, which decided passengers could be let off before tests from 13 sick people were completed.
 Four came back positive a day later.

 Legal action